 It takes 10 minutes to go up the road from the Sugayu Onsen Hot Spring Ryokan to the Hakkoda Hotel and the altitude increases 20 meters.
 The national road which passes from Aomori city to the Towada lake is closed to traffic at the point near here during the winter, due to snow cover.
 Although it is not the observation point of the Meteorological Agency, it is a place where the altitude is higher than the Sugayu Onsen Hot Spring Ryokan and the snow is deeper.

-From the spring to the autumn, this place is surrounded with the greenery of beech forest but it is isolated in the snow in the winter and all is in white.
+From the spring to the autumn, this place is surrounded by the greenery of beech forest but it is isolated in the snow in the winter and all are in white.
 Since there are no roads from here onwards, visitors other than guests are rare and their signs are also absorbed by the snow.
-It is a hotel in silence and its quietness and snow are the supreme luxury.
+It is a hotel in silence and its quietness and snow are the supreme luxuries.

 The hotel consists of the main building and five guest room wings extending like branches from it.

 The main building with common facilities such as the lobby and the restaurant is the space with the ceiling height exceeding 8 m, which exposes the large gable roof and the frame that supports it.
-In order to realize this large space, Masao Hayakawa developed the Kanzashi (long ornamental hairpin) Construction Method.
+To realize this large space, Masao Hayakawa developed the Kanzashi (long ornamental hairpin) Construction Method.

-It is a method of inserting a jointing material called "yatoi" into a pillar of Oregon pine with 52 by 52 square centimeters to fix the combined beams of rice glue laminated wood with a 48 centimeters high on both sides of the "yatoi".
-Since its appearance associated a Kanzashi of courtesan, he named it as the Kanzashi Construction Method.
+It is a method of inserting a jointing material called "yatoi" into a pillar of Oregon pine with 52 by 52 square centimeters to fix the combined beams of rice glue-laminated wood with a 48 centimeters high on both sides of the "yatoi".
+Since its appearance associated a Kanzashi of a courtesan, he named it as the Kanzashi Construction Method.

-It is interesting that the structure of the building is carried by the pillars and beams of the Kanzashi Construction Method mentioned above and the log of Red Cedar is a curtain wall that is independent from the structure.
-Although it is a traditional mountain-like style at first glance, it follows "free plan"and "free elevation" in Le Corbusier's "Five Principles of Modern Architecture", which he advocated that the pillar supports the architecture, the plan and the elevation are released from the structure and freely designed.
+It is interesting that the structure of the building is carried by the pillars and beams of the Kanzashi Construction Method mentioned above and the log of Red Cedar is a curtain wall that is independent of the structure.
+Although it is a traditional mountain-like style at first glance, it follows "free plan" and "free elevation" in Le Corbusier's "Five Principles of Modern Architecture", which he advocated that the pillar supports the architecture, the plan and elevation are released from the structure and freely designed.

-The Kimura Industry Laboratory, which was built with reinforced concrete by modernism architect Kunio Maekawa and was located in Hirosaki near hear, did not completely succeeded to realize "free elevation" due to the limit of technology in 1930's and severe climate.
-The Hakkoda Hotel seems to be the answer from the side of wooden structure and the climate of Tsugaru.
+The Kimura Industry Laboratory, which was built with reinforced concrete by modernism architect Kunio Maekawa and was located in Hirosaki near here, did not completely succeed to realize "free elevation" due to the limit of technology in the 1930s and severe climate.
+The Hakkoda Hotel seems to be the answer from the side of the wooden structure and the climate of Tsugaru.

-The guest room wings extends in the forest while bending.
-Because the building were arranged avoiding the big trees at the time of planning.
+The guest room wings extend in the forest while bending.
+Because the building was arranged avoiding the big trees at the time of planning.
 So when walking to a guest room, the line of flow that gradually changes is a sense of walking through the small path in the forest.

 The guest room wings are built with wooden similarly to the main building.
 However, since the total floor area is 6200 square meters and the wooden part area is 4500 square meters excluding the underground concrete part, the hotel contravenes the fire protection provisions of the Building Standard Law if it is built as one building.
-In order to avoid from the fire spreading, each building is separated from others with 12 meters, and the corridor connecting the buildings is built with reinforced concrete.
+To avoid the fire spreading, each building is separated from others with 12 meters, and the corridor connecting the buildings is built with reinforced concrete.

 From Tokyo to Aomori